elvin18tiran/elvin18tiran.github.io/_posts/2025-05-29-The-Prince-Review.md

 This is often taken out of context.
 The full quote is actually:
 >   “It is much safer to be feared than loved, when, of the two, either must be dispensed with.
 But he ought to be careful not to make himself hated.”

-In short: Yes, fear is a useful —but only if your people doesn’t start to hate you.
+In short: Fear is only useful only if your people doesn’t start to hate you.
 This is a recurring theme in the book:
 >    “He who becomes hated is at risk of being overthrown, even if he has the strongest army.”